 Being able to access the intranet on a mobile device with an optimised experience can be exceptionally valuable, especially for employees who are not based in offices and don’t have access to PCs or laptops during the day.
 Mobile offers a great way to access the intranet for anyone located in retail units, factories, out in the field, on the road or on site at clients' premises.

 Because mobile usage is still emerging, many metrics will concern the overall proportion of employees who are accessing the intranet through mobile devices compared to the desktop, and whether this is beginning to grow.
 Useful insights can also be gained by breaking down these statistics into different areas, such as where users are based and which sections of the workforce they belong to.

 It’s also interesting to investigate if there are any significant differences between mobile and desktop access.
 For example, do those accessing from mobiles look more or less at news compared to those viewing from the desktop?
 This gives insight into what services you can offer to ensure your intranet is mobile friendly.

 There is also valuable information to glean from which devices and browsers users are accessing your intranet with.
 Are they using an Android, iOS or Windows device?
 Is it from a smartphone, a tablet or something else between?

 If applicable, are they accessing your intranet through a browser or an app?
 And are they using a corporate or employee-owned device?
 Knowing this data can help you to target efforts to optimise the mobile experience for all employees, and not just those who own one type of device.
 The table below gives you insights to help you start effectively measuring intranet success.

 Tips and tricks

-- Mobile access is a growing area for most organizations.
+- Mobile access is a growing area for most organisations.
 If your initial mobile access statistics are quite low, don’t despair!